 Staff may contribute to the process of risk assessment and the decision about the child being in receipt of a child protection plan.
 This will be undertaken using the signs of safety model.
-For more information about signs of safety discuss with the allocated social worker or the independent chair prior to the meeting.
+For more information about signs of safety, please discuss this with the allocated social worker or the independent chair prior to the meeting.